jangler/oracles-randomizer/notes.md

 - 0:30c7 = checkGlobalFlag, a is bit starting at c6ca
 - 0:30cd = setGlobalFlag, a is bit starting at c6ca
 - 0:3958, 0:39ea, 0:39f9 = points for loading room tilemap address
+- 0:3ac6 = getFreeInteractionSlot
 - 2:5e9a = break here and modify cc63-cc64 to set warp tree warp destination
 - 3:4cf5 = intro capcomScreen
 	- 3:4d68 = state1 (fading in)
+- 5:4552 = companionTryToMount
+- 5:5471 = linkSetState, a is state, d is object low byte
 - 7:497b = itemLoadAttributesAndGraphics
 - 7:49ca = itemSetAnimation
 - 3f:454e = applyParameter when giving treasure (a is type, c is parameter, de